Germany's Baerbock says Russia troop buildup 'hard not to take as a threat' | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-After a visit to Kyiv, Germany's Foreign Minister Annalena Baerbock is in Moscow for talks about the Ukraine crisis with her Russian counterpart Sergey Lavrov.
+After a visit to Kyiv, Germany's Foreign Minister Annalena Baerbock held talks in Moscow with her Russian counterpart Sergey Lavrov.
+The Ukraine crisis was high on the agenda.

 German Foreign Minister Annalena Baerbock held talks with Russian colleague Sergey Lavrov in Moscow on Tuesday, seeking to ease tensions amid fears that Russia is preparing to invade Ukraine.